EVEWEB/skeleton/README.md

 Mutation of the
-Tutorial "Local Library" website written in in Node/Express for purposes of incremental technical implementations
+Tutorial "Local Library" website written in in Node/Express for purposes of experimenting incrementally

 ----
 Originally,